MichShep/ADO_Simulator/README.md

 - To **change the center node**, right-click on any other node.
 - To **view the Oracle's path to a target node**, left-click on that node.
 This will display the stored distance of that node and reveal where it intersects with the center node.

-Here is a short demo ideo showing the simulation:
+Here is a short demo video showing the simulation:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/JlZZQdGzeSo/0.jpg)](https://www.youtube.com/watch?v=JlZZQdGzeSo)